t-hoff-94/gatsby-darkmode-folio/content/blog/intro-to-gatsby/index.md

 }
 ```

-Below you can see how we use GraphQL and the Playground to interact with our <span className='hl-pink'>siteMetaData</span> that we set up in our gatsby-config.js file.
+Below you can see how we use GraphQL and the Playground to interact with our <span className='hl-pink'>siteMetaData</span> that we set up in our <span class='hl-purple'>gatsby-config.js</span> file.
 The Playground is a really nice interface that makes it easy to test our queries that we are going to use in our application.

 ![GraphQL Playground](./graphi.jpg "GraphQL Playground")